UPOD-datascience/cookiecutter-data-science/README.md

 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
+│                         This is a good place for including data dictionaries.
 │
+├── dissemination      <- To be shared with outer audiences.
+│   ├── documents      <- Articles, written reports, etc.
+│   │   └── paper      <- LaTeX template for a paper
+│   ├── figures        <- Generated graphics and figures to be used in reporting │   ├── posters        <- Typically for conferences
+│   └── presentations  <- Usually PowerPoints (and their corresponding PDF) │
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+├── docs               <- A default Sphinx project; see sphinx-doc.org for details │                         TODO: switch to MkDocs
+│
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a two-digit number (for ordering), │                         the creator's initials, and a short description, all in camel case, for instance:
-│                         `1.0-jqp-initial-data-exploration`.
+│                         `01_amt_data_exploration`.
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── references         <- Manuals, PDFs, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
+│
+├── results            <- Intermediate and/or final results (figures, variables, etc.).
 │
 ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.